 Area #1: Do not ask an employee to do something another employee was asked to do.

 Case Study: Entering patient/client data into the medical clinic’s customer tracking system was part of the receptionist’s job description.
-The receptionist, admitted to the Executive Director (ED) that she was over two weeks behind in uploading the data the system.
-The ED had a board meeting next week where client’s stats must be reported.
+The receptionist admitted to the Executive Director (ED) that she was over two weeks behind in uploading the data to the system.
+The ED had a board meeting next week where the client’s stats must be reported.
 So the ED asked the Volunteer Coordinator (VC), to finish the data entry work because the ED knew she could count on her to get it done.
 While the VC felt honored that the ED had called upon her to help in a pinch, she also resented the request as it took her off task from her own duties and she definitely was not thrilled about having to pull another person’s weight.

 Lesson: Leave the Volunteer Coordinator alone.
 Deal with the Receptionist.

 Area #2: Do not ask employees to evaluate themselves.